Amaia Montero: Amaia Montero

 Montero recorded her first solo album in the Italian cities of Genoa and Milan, and mixed the songs at Henson Recording Studios in Los Angeles.

 This new record came after the 11 years filled with hits with La Oreja de Van Gogh.

 It was released on 18 November 2008 in Spain and went to number one there, selling 40,000 copies in its first week.
 The album had sold one million copies overall.

 The self-titled album contains eleven songs composed by Montero.
-She dedicates a song to her former bandmates (Tulipán) and to her father (407) who was diagnosed with cancer in 2006.
+She dedicates a song to her former bandmates (Tulipán) and to her father (lupe) who was diagnosed with cancer in 2006.

 "Quiero Ser" was the first single released from the album, which peaked at number one in Spain, in its first week.

 In January 2009, "Quiero Ser" became the longest charting number one single in Spanish airplay history with 13 consecutive weeks in the number one spot.

-The same month, Montero started the international promotion of her debut solo album.
+The same month, Montero started making it the international promotion of her debut solo album.
 After three weeks of promotion she had to stop the tour, and cited personal reasons.
 A few days later Diariovasco.com confirmed the death of Amaia's father.

 Amaia Montero performed for the first time in her solo tour with Kudai & 84 in the Peruvian city Cusco.
 Movistar promoted her tour 2009 that continues in Peru, Ecuador, Panama, Costa Rica, Nicaragua, Mexico, Colombia, Venezuela, Uruguay, Argentina, Chile and Spain.